wp-plugins/itempress/readme.txt

 This is currently a beta product and, if you are interested, you can help me out by installing and using the product, then visiting http://wordpress.org/support/plugin/itempress and giving feedback (Please use `itempress-feedback` tag)!
 You can also visit `#itempress` on IRC.

+**You could use ItemPress to:**

+- Take notes
+- Write and organize documentation
+- Store personal recipes without writing a blog post
+- Just make any kind of content that stays out of the way of your posts and pages!

+Post what you use ItemPress [here]()

 == Frequently Asked Questions ==

 **What Can I do with ItemPress**